-User profile stores all information regarding user configuration, including all words, riddles and sentences selected by a speech therapist to exercise the speech of the user.
-It also stores all utterances recorded by the user and all speaker dependent acoustic models.
-This provides flexibility so that speech therapists will be able to work with different patients in a fast and easy way by merely loading the user profile in the application.
+User profile stores all information regarding user configuration, including all words, riddles and sentences selected by a speech therapist to train user speech, as well as all utterances recorded by the user or all speaker dependent acoustic models.
+This provides flexibility so that speech therapists will be able to work with different patients fast and easily, merely loading the user profile in the application.